CharlieDigital/coderev/web/content/the-impact-of-ai-on-the-technical-interview-process.md

 Given this reality, the question is: ***now what?***

+It's not primarily a matter of cheating *per se*, but one of relevancy.
+When off-the-shelf, every-day AI tools can perform a given task and perform it exceedingly fast and exceedingly well, what is the value in measuring a human against it?

 Is the right answer to simply design a more complex set of assessments?
 To find the superhuman coders that can outperform an LLM coding assistant?
 To make it *even more Rube Goldberg*? *To what end?*

 Throughout this whole process of interviewing with a handful of companies, it was surprising that not once was a code review incorporated into the process.
 Yet proficiency at code reviews (or reading and evaluating code in general) is one of the most practical first-day and day-to-day skills -- **especially** for evaluating senior engineers.